eiedouno/shuttle/README.md

 ### Requirements

-* A working linux system
+* A working linux system<br>
+(If you have a usable linux system, you have zsh or bash.)

 ### Building